Convert your windows WSL2 into a usable operating system with GUI

 sudo apt update

-Install XFCE desktop environment on our ubuntu WSL
+Install the XFCE desktop environment on our Ubuntu WSL

 sudo apt install xfce4 xfce4-goodies